 If you have no periods, or very infrequent periods, you may have a higher-than-average risk of developing cancer of the womb (uterus).
 However, the evidence for this is not conclusive and, if there is a risk, it is probably small and can be prevented (see below).
 A sleeping problem called sleep apnoea is also more common than average in women with PCOS.

 Tests may be advised to clarify the diagnosis, and to rule out other hormone conditions.

-- Blood tests may be taken to measure certain hormones.
-For example, a test to measure testosterone and LH which tend to be high in women with PCOS.
+- Blood tests may be taken to measure certain chemicals (hormones).
+For example, a test to measure the male hormone testosterone and luteinising hormone (LH) which tend to be high in women with PCOS.

 - An ultrasound scan of the ovaries may be advised.
 An ultrasound scan is a painless test that uses sound waves to create images of structures in the body.
-The scan can detect the typical appearance of PCOS with the many follicles (small cysts) in slightly enlarged ovaries.
+The scan can detect the typical appearance of PCOS with the many small cysts (follicles) in slightly enlarged ovaries.

-Also, you may be advised to have an annual screening test for diabetes or prediabetes (impaired glucose tolerance).
+Also, you may be advised to have an annual screening test for diabetes or impaired glucose tolerance (prediabetes).
 A regular check for other cardiovascular risk factors such as blood pressure, and blood cholesterol, may be advised to detect any abnormalities as early as possible.
 Exactly when and how often the checks are done depends on your age, your weight, and other factors.
 After the age of 40, these tests are usually recommended every three years.